Kristen Stewart, Nina Dobrev, Angelina Jolie: Lost And Found Love Onscreen

 While dating, Nina and Ian remained very private about their relationship, but never let go off any chance to show their affection towards each other.

 Though the power couple broke up in May 2013, there were several reports of them hooking up again.
-However, earlier this week, Nina Dobrev, Ian Somerhalder and his wife Nikki Reed shut down all the relationship rumors by sharing some adorable pictures on their individual social media handles.
+However, earlier this week, Nina Dobrev, Ian Somerhalder, and his wife Nikki Reed shut down all the relationship rumors by sharing some adorable pictures on their individual social media handles.

 Nina Dobrev, who is finally returning to The Vampire Diaries Season 8, posted a photo of herself with Ian and Nikki, citing how good it was to hang out with these two “goofballs.”